Last Updated: December 27, 2021

-REPORTING CONCERNSIf you become aware of or suspect any violation of the Tanium Code, another Tanium policy, or any law, you must promptly report it to your manager, another manager, Human Resources, or the Legal department.
+If you observe or become aware of or suspect any violation of the Tanium Code, another Tanium policy, or any law, you must promptly report it to your manager, another manager, Human Resources, or the Legal department.
 In addition, you may submit a confidential report to our third-party hosted website at www.tanium.ethicspoint.com, or by calling (844) 931-2069 in the United States or, for employees outside the United States, the phone numbers listed at www.tanium.ethicspoint.com.
 You may make an anonymous report if permitted by applicable local laws.
 Tanium will investigate reports of possible violations and expects Tanium Personnel to fully cooperate with any investigation.
 Tanium will not retaliate against anyone for making a good faith report of a potential violation or for participating in an investigation.
-To the extent permitted by local law, if your conduct is found to have violated this Code, Tanium policies, or the law, you may be subject to discipline, up to and including termination of your employment or other relationship with Tanium.
+To the extent permitted by local law, conduct that is found to have violated this Code, Tanium policies, or the law, may result in discipline, up to and including termination of your employment.
 Refer to the Tanium Whistleblower & Complaint Policy for details.

 - If you or a family member may benefit from your position with Tanium.